dotnet/efcore/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please check if the PR fulfills these requirements

+- [ ] You've read the guidelines for [contributing](CONTRIBUTING.md) and seen the [walkthrough](https://youtu.be/9OMxy1wal1s?t=1869)
+- [ ] You've posted a comment on an issue with a detailed description of how you are planning to contribute and got approval from a member of the team
 - [ ] The code builds and tests pass (verified by our automated build checks)
 - [ ] Commit messages follow this format
         Summary of the changes